openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 In a same-device flow, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.

-In a cross-device flow, upon completion of the authentication request, the SIOP directly sends a HTTP POST request with the authentication response to an endpoint exposed by the RP.
+In a cross-device flow, upon completion of the authentication request, the Self-Issued OP directly sends a HTTP POST request with the authentication response to an endpoint exposed by the RP.

 Below is an informative example of a Self-Issued OP Response in a same-device flow: